PedroSFreitas/blackarch-slim-iso/README.md

 to

 `cp -vaT /run/archiso/bootmnt/blackarch/boot/$(uname -m)/vmlinuz /mnt/boot/vmlinuz-linux`

+- It's also important to mention that offline installation will install everything that the Live ISO has.
+It means you'll have applications that you don't necessarily need, i.e.: gpu drivers, etc. Make sure to do a clean up after.

 - And YES you can use this same ISO to install Vanilla Arch Linux!
 Yep!